 Players are prohibited from using any language that is obscene, abusive, hateful, insulting, threatening, racist, or otherwise offensive or objectionable.

-Betting during any ESL event (by a player, team, or on behalf of anyone associated with the team) is off limits.
+Betting during any ESL event (by a player, organization, or on behalf of anyone associated with the organization) is off limits.
 Those partaking will be disqualified from the tournament and will receive a 6 months ban.

 Attempting to intentionally alter the results of a match by losing or otherwise trying to affect the results.